jchultarsky101/pcli/README.md

 The tool uses a single configuration file.
 The location for this file is your home directory and the file name is ~/.pcli.conf.

-Here is an example contents of .pcli.conf:
+Here is an example of the contents of .pcli.conf:

 ~~~
 base_path: https://api.physna.com